ABOUT OUR INTERNSHIP PROGRAM

 - Exploring the surrounding Michiana area

-- Supervision of up to 25 student staff
+- Supervision of student staff

 - Gaining an understanding of university Housing functions